anomaly-ensemble-app/Anomaly_Ensemble_App/README.md

 1. Handles time series data.
 2. Deals with trends and seasonality.
 3. Suggests hyperparameters for each anomaly detection model.
+4. Provides execution time for each anomaly detection model.
 4. Provides more accurate anomaly predictions.

 ### Target audience ###